Temporal Inductive Logic Reasoning over Hypergraphs

 \textbf{ILP methods}.
 Many ILP methods are proposed for inductive logic reasoning on graphs.
 These methods are categorized into two types.
 Forward-chaining methods~\citep{galarraga2015fast,evans2018learning,payani2019inductive} learn by searching in the rule space.
 It supports inferring difficult tasks but suffers from exponential complexity and does not scale to large graphs.
 On the other hand, backward-chaining methods~\citep{campero2018logical,yang2020learn,yang2017differentiable} learn rules by searching in the graph space, while the rule is usually limited to a chain-like path in the graph, this leads to better scalability.
 For temporal hypergraphs, none of the existing ILP methods are readily applicable.
 In this work, we propose the ILP method for temporal hypergraphs under the backward-chaining paradigm.

-\textbf{Temporal reasoning} There are many ways for reasoning on temporal data.
-Some temporal KGs have events with single time points.
-And some recent methods such as TLogic~\citep{Liu2022tlogic} were proposed for solving ILP on these graphs.
-However, \textit{time point algebra} is limited as it cannot represent temporal relations of events with duration.
+\textbf{Reasoning on temporal knowledge graphs}.
+Temporal reasoning has been studied extensively on the temporal knowledge graphs (KG)s~\citep{nguyen2018continuous,ronca2018stream,trivedi2017know,pareja2020evolvegcn}.
+Different from the temporal hypergraphs proposed in this work, these temporal KGs typically consist of only unary and binary relations with a single time point tag.
+Recent methods such as TLogic~\citep{Liu2022tlogic} were proposed for solving ILP on these graphs, but \textit{time point algebra} is limited as it cannot represent temporal relations of events with duration.
 A more expressive representation is proposed in \textit{time interval algebra} with Allen's interval algebra~\citep{allen1983maintaining} being the representative schema.
-In this work, we show how to incorporate the algebra for learning temporal relations.
+TILP~\citep{xiong2022tilp} adopted such an algebra and improved ILP methods for ordinary graphs.
+In this work, we show how to incorporate this algebra for learning temporal relations on hypergraphs.